-To guarantee the quality, Genome Diagnostics is accredited for ISO 15189_2012 (accreditation number M100) and participates in the relevant quality assessment programs of the EMQN, UKNEQAS, CEQAS and CF Network (see certificates for past two years).
-Genome Diagnostics is registered on the websites of Orphanet and GeneTests.
+To guarantee the quality, Genome Diagnostics is accredited for ISO 15189_2012 (accreditation number M100) and participates in the relevant quality assessment programs (since 2001) of the EMQN, UKNEQAS, CEQAS and CF Network (see certificates for past two years).
+Genome Diagnostics is registered on the website of Orphanet.

 Interpretation and nomenclature

 Interpretation and nomenclatureInterpretation

 Genetic variants are interpreted by accredited clinical laboratory geneticists.
 Classification of variants is based on a joint guideline of the Dutch and English professional associations: Association of Clinical Genetic Laboratory Diagnostics (VKGL) and Association for Clinical Genetic Science (ACGS).
 This guideline can be found in the documents section on the VKGL website.

 Variants are classified as ‘clearly pathogenic’, ‘likely pathogenic’, ‘variant of uncertain significance’ (VUS/VOUS), ‘unlikely pathogenic’ or ‘clearly not pathogenic’.
 Generally, reports will not contain ‘unlikely pathogenic’ or ‘clearly not pathogenic’ variants.
 Similar guidelines from the American College of Medical Genetics (ACMG) have not (yet) been implemented.